TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
-         TYPO3 by default sends a "Content-language: XX" HTTP header, where "XX" is the ISO code from sys_language_isocode.
-If this option is set, this header will not be sent.
+         TYPO3 by default sends a "Content-language: XX" HTTP header, where "XX" is the ISO code of the according lanuage.

+         For the default language (sys_language_uid=0), this header is based on the value of config.sys_language_isocode_default.
+If this is unset, config.language is used.
+If that is unset as well, it finally falls back to "en".

+         For other languages, it uses the value from language_isocode from sys_language.
+That value may be overwritten by config.sys_language_isocode.

+         If config.disableLanguageHeader is set, this header will not be sent.

    Default
          0